TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-storageconfiguration.md

 ## **Recommended Steps**

-  **SQL Virtual Machine Resource can help you to [Configure your storage/Extend Disks](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/storage-configuration#existing-vms) from Azure Portal**.
-Please make sure you have met the **[Pre-requisites](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/storage-configuration#prerequisites)**
+SQL Virtual Machine Resource can help you to [Configure your storage/Extend Disks](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/storage-configuration#existing-vms) from the Azure portal.
+Make sure that you have met the **[Pre-requisites](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/storage-configuration#prerequisites)**

-- **Extend Disk option or Configure blade** on SQL Virtual Machine Resource is **Greyed Out**
+- **Extend Disk option or Configure blade** on SQL Virtual Machine Resource is dimmed.

-    - Config Blade can be greyed out if your IaaS Extension is in a failed state.
+    - Config Blade can be dimmed if your IaaS Extension is in a failed state.
 [Please remove and reinstall IaaS Extension](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm?tabs=bash%2Cazure-cli)

-  - Extend Disk option can be greyed out if you have customized your Storage Pool.
+  - Extend Disk option can be dimmed if you have customized your Storage Pool.
 Increasing a disk size require adding disks to the storage pool and enlarge the virtual disk.

-  - Storage Configuration is expected to have only 1 virtual disk per storage pool and 1 volume per virtual disk.
-Extension will check default naming as SQLVMStoragePool, SQLVMVirtualDisk, and Volume name to be SQLVMDATA1, SQLVMLOG and SQLVMTEMPDB.
-Rename to match these naming will solve the greyed-out issue if the setup matches the expectation.
-We’ll work on relaxing the naming constrain so cx don’t need to that later.
+  - Storage Configuration is expected to have only one virtual disk per storage pool and one volume per virtual disk.
+Extension will check default naming as `SQLVMStoragePool`, `SQLVMVirtualDisk`, and Volume name to be `SQLVMDATA1`, `SQLVMLOG` and `SQLVMTEMPDB`.
+Make sure the names match these default names to resolve this issue.
+We're working on relaxing the naming constraint to eliminate this problem.

 * **SQL Virtual Machine Unavailable/Not Visible**

    [Remove and reinstall IaaS Extension](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm?tabs=bash%2Cazure-cli) to get the SQL Virtual Machine resource.

-- **Disk configuration grayed out for SQL server while creating the VM with unmanaged disk.**
+- **Disk configuration is dimmed for SQL server while creating the VM with unmanaged disk.**

    This is a default behavior.

 * **I have a disk with 1TB of unallocated space that I cannot remove from storage pool**

-   Unfortunately there is not option to remove the unallocated space from a disk that belongs to a storage pool. **You can manually expand virtual disks space and expand the volume space if desired.**
+   Unfortunately there is no option to remove the unallocated space from a disk that belongs to a storage pool.
+You can manually expand virtual disk and volume space if desired.

-* **You Uninstall and reinstall extension and SQL Server failed to start after VM reboot**
+* **After uninstalling and reinstalling extension, SQL Server failed to start after VM reboot**

-     If you use storage configuration to create Vm and allocate temp db on D drive, we’ll create a scheduledTask to create the folder structure and start SQL Server at OS start up time.
-Uninstalling extension will delete this task.
-To create the task again please run the below PowerShell
+     If you use storage configuration to create a VM and allocate temp DB on the D drive, we’ll create a `scheduledTask` to create the folder structure and start SQL Server at OS start up time.
+Uninstalling the extension will delete this task.
+To create the task again run this script in PowerShell:

      ```
       Set-AzureRmVMExtension -ResourceGroupName "{rgName}" -VMName "{vmName}" -Name "SqlIaasExtension" -Publisher